slaterstar/disCOver/PROGRESS.md

 ### Lemerre SSA
 Interesting thing that may occur is being able to refactor itself when the code output changes.
 Not quite sure about it but I want to try this new technique just to learn.

+Need to rewrite lifter, rather than lift to flat IR, use AST nodes instead.

 # In-progress
 - Create IR for all instructions
 - Implement labels